MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-quickstart.md

 1. Select **New** in the menu blade.

-2. In the **New** blade, navigate to the Intelligence + analytics category, and select Bot Service.
+2. In the **New** blade, navigate to the Data + Analytics category, and select Bot Service.

 3. In the Bot Service blade, provide the requested information, and click **Create** to create the bot service and deploy it to the cloud.